donohoe/content/posts/iphone-ios-setup-for-kids.md

     * Disable "Preload Top Hit"
     * Disable "Check for Apple Pay"
     * Enable "Ask Websites Not to Track Me"
-      * This not honored by majority of web sites, but its worth standing your ground on this.
-With GDPR reulgations in force in the EU, and laws coming into effect in California in 2020, this might become practical again.
+      * This not honored by majority of web sites, but it's worth standing your ground on this.
+With GDPR regulations in force in the EU, and laws coming into effect in California in 2020, this might become practical again.

 ## Delete